Tahira77/Tahira77/README.md

 - 👋 Hi, I’m @Tahira77
-- 👀 I’m interested in Data Science and to work in real time projects
+- 👀 I’m interested in Data Science,Data Analysis & dashboards and to work in real time projects
 - 🌱 I’m currently Studying in Final year B.E CSE
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me : Tahira Begum.S| LinkedIn